ConductorOne/baton-hashicorp-vault/README.md

 ## Prerequisites

-Host(BATON_VAULT_HOST) and token(BATON_VAULT_TOKEN) for your HashiCorp account.
+Host and token for your HashiCorp account.
 You can access the Hashicorp Vault web UI by starting the Vault server in dev mode with `vault server -dev` and navigating to `http://127.0.0.1:8200/ui` in your browser.
 Check out their [documentation](https://developer.hashicorp.com/vault/install) for more tips on getting started.

 ## brew